pauli2406/Garlicoin-Mobile-Wallet/README.md

 </p>

 ### Contribute
-If you want to contribute to this project.
-These are the instructions to let the program run:
+If you want to contribute to this project these are the instructions to let the program run:

 #### Requirements